 Ferries from

-Northern Ireland to England
+Ireland to England

 Ferries from

-Ferry from Northern Ireland to England
+Ferry from Ireland to England

-Northern Ireland
+Ireland

-The Belfast to Liverpool Birkenhead ferry is the main ferry route from Northern Ireland to England.
+The Belfast to Liverpool Birkenhead ferry is the main ferry route from Ireland to England.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

 How much is the ferry from Ireland to England?

-The price of a ferry from Northern Ireland to England can differ by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+The price of a ferry from Ireland to England can differ by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.

 Belfast to Liverpool Birkenhead Ferry

-Northern Ireland to England Ferry Offers and Discounts
+Ireland to England Ferry Offers and Discounts

 We suggest that you book in advance to ensure that you get the cheapest ferry prices and availability.
 Please check out our special offers page to take advantage of all the latest ferry discounts available.